frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 than scikit-learn.
 This is because the size of the data is very small (569, 30).

+The frovedis server will be terminated when the interpreter exits.
+If it is not terminated because of abnormal termination, please kill the server manually by calling command like `pkill mpi`.

 # 4. Machine learning algorithms

 At this moment, we support following algorithms: